Rieju: History

-2011 saw the launch of many new Rieju machines, most notably the new RS3 50 and RS3 125LC.
-They are made in Spain and are powered by Yamaha engines.
+In March 2011, the manufacturer’s first electric scooter, the Rieju Mius, entered production at the plant in Catalonia.
+Also in 2011 saw the launch of many new Rieju machines, most notably the new RS3 50 and RS3 125LC.
+They are made in Spain and are powered by Yamaha-Minarelli engines.

-In 2020 Rieju purchased the rights to Gas Gas's off-road motorcycle models.
+In 2020 Rieju purchased the rights to Gas Gas's off-road Two-stroke motorcycle models.

 In 2021, Rieju launched their first electric two moped the "Nuuk CargoPro", a 6 kW electric delivery scooter with a 100–120 kilometre range with a top speed of 90 km/h.

 In 2022, Rieju launched their second electric scooter, the "E-City" designed for urban driving.
 The scooter was released with two variations, a 50 cc equivalent which comes with a top speed of 45 km/h with a range of up to 70 kilometres, and a 125 cc variation with a top speed of 75 km/h and a range of 160 kilometres.

+In july 2024 Rieju acquired the spanish electric scooters manufacturer Win Life Electric Vehicles S.L. including its intellectual property and the rights of the RAY 7.7 Electric Scooter.

 Competitions

-The first victory of Rieju in Endurance was in the 1979/1980 season, when Jordi Piferrer Taulé, riding a Marathon machine, won the 80 cc category of the Spanish Championship.
+The first victory of Rieju in Endurance was in the 1979/1980 season, when Jordi Piferrer Taulé, riding a Marathon machine, won the 80cc category of the Spanish Championship.

+Rieju also won in various national enduro and off-road competitions, including the Enduro World Championship, where it won various titles.

-Off-road models
+Enduro models

-Rieju continues production of the previous Gas Gas off-road line.
+2020-2024

+Rieju continued production of the previous Gas Gas off-road line.
+The bikes benefited from improved manufacturing techniques during the crossover period with KTM as they worked together while transitioning the GasGas name.
+They offered three versions of Enduro bikes ranging from Pro to beginner.
+The "Pro" version was their top of the line bike.
+The Racing and Ranger versions were lower priced models catering to the enthusiast and beginner respectively.

+In 2022 Rieju introduced the MR200 by equipping their MR250 with a lower displacement cylinder, head and crankshaft to capitalize on the success of the Beta 200 RR.

+In 2023 Rieju introduced their first 4-stroke enduro bike.
+The MR Pro 125 comes equipped with a 15HP, liquid cooled, four-stroke engine supplied by the Italian company Minarelli.